Join the MOOT 2026

 The moot is a unique opportunity to test your hand at practical legal work, and at the same time it gives you the opportunity to meet other students and practitioners in an international and exciting environment.

 The moot culminates by participation in a competition in Sydney, Australia.
 Travel, lodging and meals are sponsored and there will be no costs for participating students.
 It is a challenging but fun way to earn your masters ECTS scores and you will be propelled into experiencing real life tasks for dispute lawyers.
-Two devoted attorneys from Hafnia Law Firm with experience in litigation and arbitration will be teaching and coaching the team.
+Four devoted coaches, two attorneys and two assistant attorneys from Hafnia Law Firm with experience in litigation and arbitration will be teaching and coaching the team.

 An offshore platform.